Empowering Employees with Disabilities

 Promoting understanding of disabilities (Kao Group in Japan)

-Human capital development for employees with disabilities (Kao Group Customer Marketing Co., Ltd.)
+Initiatives to raise awareness of considerations for employees with disabilities (Kao Group Customer Marketing (KCMK) Group)

 Active employment of people with disabilities